Researchers at St. Petersburg State University Create a Fast and Inexpensive Method for Analyzing Heavy Metals in Vegetable Oils

 New development by chemists can simplify the safety control of food products

 Chemists at St. Petersburg State University (SPbSU) have presented an innovative scheme for the rapid determination of heavy metal content in vegetable oils.
-The method is simple, highly accurate, and low-cost, making it promising for use in the food industry and environmental research.
+The method is simple, highly accurate, and low in cost, making it promising for use in the food industry and environmental research.

 Traditionally, the analysis of heavy metals requires complex sample preparation, including heating and the use of expensive reagents.
 Scientists at St. Petersburg State University have proposed an alternative—the use of highly purified acetone, which stabilizes the sample without additional heat treatment.
 The resulting solution is immediately analyzed using atomic emission spectrometry, which speeds up the process and reduces the risk of errors.

-The method has already been successfully tested on corn and olive oils, demonstrating high efficiency in detecting six hazardous metals.
+The method has already been successfully tested on corn and olive oils, showing high efficiency in detecting six dangerous metals.
 According to the researchers, the method is easily adaptable to industrial scales—the key condition is the use of a shaker for uniform mixing of samples.
-The study used equipment provided by the resource center "Methods for Analysis of Substance Composition" of the St. Petersburg State University Science Park.
+During the study, equipment provided by the resource center "Methods for Analyzing the Composition of Matter" of the St. Petersburg State University Science Park was used.

-The creation of Russia's largest genome database has been completed: the "100,000+I" project has reached a key milestone
+The creation of Russia's largest genome database has been completed: the "100,000+I" project has reached a key stage

-A high-precision method for early diagnosis of Alzheimer's disease has been developed by PNRPU scientists
+A highly accurate method for early diagnosis of Alzheimer's disease has been developed by PNRPU scientists

 Scientists from Perm Polytechnic University have created an environmentally friendly carrier for wastewater treatment from oil refining waste